heyx3/EasyWFC/README.md

     * A Dictionary that stores, for every color the pixel *could* become, the number of ways it could become that color.
 This is used to weight the RNG when choosing a color for the pixel.
 * `State`: The state of the WFC algorithm.
 This is where the meat of the algorithm lies.
 It contains an `Input`, a 2D grid of `OutputPixel`, some tweakable algorithm settings, and an `Iterate()` method that runs one iteration of the WFC algorithm.

-*Note that if you're bringing this algorithm into a Unity3D project, there is a potential performance issue here. `Vector2i.Iterator` is used a **lot**, and apparently there is a Unity bug where `foreach` loops always create some garbage even when the iterator is a struct and is known at compile-time.
-You may want to replace this with standard nested `for` loops.

 ## License

 All code is under the MIT license (a.k.a. do whatever you want with it).